Elchonon Wasserman: Rosh yeshiva

 In 1910, with the encouragement of Rabbi Yisroel Meir Kagan, the Chofetz Chaim, Wasserman was appointed rosh yeshiva of the mesivta in Brest-Litovsk, leading its expansion until it was disbanded in 1914 with the outbreak of World War I. With its closing, Rav Wasserman returned to Rav Kagan in Radin.
 When the Eastern Front reached Radin, however, the yeshiva there was closed, and Rav Wasserman fled to Russia with the Chofetz Chaim.

 In 1914, the yeshiva was exiled to Smilavichy, near Minsk, and Rav Wasserman was appointed its rosh yeshiva one year later when Rav Kagan decided to relocate to Siemiatycze (Semiatitch).
 Together with Rav Yitzchok Hirshowitz (son-in-law of Rav Eliezer Gordon from Telz Yeshiva), Wasserman was asked to keep Torah alive in Smilavichy.

 In 1921, after the war, the Soviet government began permitting Torah scholars to leave Russia.
 R' Wasserman moved to Baranovichi, Second Polish Republic (now in Belarus), where he took the lead of Yeshiva Ohel Torah-Baranovich.
 The yeshiva grew under R' Wasserman's supervision, and soon had close to 300 students.
 Copies of notes taken from Rav Wasserman's Torah lectures were passed around many of the yeshivas in Europe, increasing his influence and fame over most of the Torah world.
 He was one of the leaders of the Agudath Israel movement and was regarded as the spiritual successor of the Chofetz Chaim.

 Trip to America

 Towards the end of 1937, Wasserman traveled to the United States for 17 months in order to raise money for the yeshiva.
 He visited dozens of cities and towns, and raised around $10,000.
 While there, he made an impression on many young Jews.

-Wasserman returned to Poland, although he knew his life was in danger by doing so.
+Wasserman returned to Poland.
 This was partly because he did not want to abandon his students, and partly because he took a dim view of American Jewry.
 In 1939, just before the Nazi invasion, he advised a student against accepting a visa to the United States if it meant studying at Yeshiva University and what is now the Hebrew Theological College, due to what he perceived as a spiritually dangerous atmosphere in these two institutions.
 He suggested instead that the student consider Yeshiva Torah Vodaas in Brooklyn, New York.